13 Relationship Statistics [New 2024 Data]

 Health love statistics

-7.1) Cuddling your loved one releases painkillers
+Cuddling your loved one releases painkillers

 • When you’re together with your loved one, your body knows it and reacts to it.
 In-depth research has investigated what happens with your body and mind when you’re around someone you truly love.
 Scientists have found something they called the “cuddle hormone” which is also known as Oxytocin.
 This hormone is in the brain and gets released when you cuddle your partner.
 This hormone decreases headaches significantly.
-So maybe the next time you have a headache trying to cuddle with your partner before going to medicine (Nb. the headache should go away within 4 hours after you start the cuddle).
+So maybe the next time you have a headache try to cuddle with your partner before going to medicine (Nb. the headache should go away within 4 hours after you start the cuddle).

 • It’s also known that just when you look at a picture of a loved one the body releases natural painkillers.

-7.2) You become a better person when you’re in love
+You become a better person when you’re in love

 • When you’re in love you have more surplus and want to talk/help other people.
 Further, you push yourself to develop both in a psychological way as well as pushing yourself when running/doing fitness.
 When you’re in love you also decrease the level of neurosis (a mental disorder involving chronic distress)

-7.3) You are 12% less likely to get a vascular disease if you’re married and under 50 years old
+You are 12% less likely to get a vascular disease if you’re married and under 50 years old

 • This has something to do with your level of happiness and the fact that when you’re together with another person.
 You tend to be more active which of course is good for your health.

-8. Fun Facts on Love and Relationships
+8. Fun Facts on Relationships

 In this section, you’ll find all the fun facts about love, marriage, and relationships.